Matthieu-Beauchamp/Spirit-Base/ReadMe.md

 - Catch2 (for tests only): Boost Software License v1

 # Developpement
-Developpement should be done throught the Spirit super-project at https://github.com/Matthieu-Beauchamp/Spirit since it includes the .clang-format and allows for easy toggling of internal targets per module.
+Developpement should be done through the Spirit super-project at https://github.com/Matthieu-Beauchamp/Spirit since it includes the .clang-format and allows for easy toggling of internal targets per module.